webdriverio/webdriverio/packages/webdriverio/README.md

 ## Usage

 WebdriverIO by default uses Puppeteer to automate a browser like Chrome, Firefox or Chromium Edge.
-So if you have these installs the following script should start a browser for you and get the title of the page:
+So if you have Chrome installed, the following script should start a browser for you and get the title of the page:

 ```js
 import { remote } from 'webdriverio'